What is Remitano?

 We have not performed any conclusive research on the fee averages of P2P marketplaces, but we have no reason to believe that 1.00% for takers should be considered as particularly high.

 Remitano’s doesn’t charge makers any fees at all.
 This is a very strong competitive edge in the market and is especially beneficial for the investors not interested in picking up existing orders from the order book but rather prefers to “go fishing” with maker-orders.

 Remitano Withdrawal fees

-Remitano offers wire transfer as a deposit method, but you can’t deposit via credit card.
-This of course negative news to you if you would prefer to use your credit card for any reason.
-However, as Remitano accepts deposit of fiat currencies at all, it distinguishes itself from many exchanges that only allows deposits in cryptocurrencies.
+Remitano offers both wire transfers and credit card deposits as deposit methods.
+Seeing as Remitano accepts deposit of fiat currencies, it distinguishes itself from many exchanges that only allow deposits in cryptocurrencies.